 33. Explain trends in enforcement data and the board's efforts to address any increase in volume, timeframes, ratio of closure to pending cases, or other challenges.
 What are the performance barriers?
 What improvement plans are in place?
 What has the board done and what is the board going to do to address these issues, i.e., process efficiencies, regulations, BCP, legislation?

 The Board has seen a continual increase in the number of complaints since the last sunset report.
 The average complaints received for the three fiscal years of the prior sunset report (FY 2016/17 to FY 2018/19) was 470 complaints; whereas the average of the three fiscal years included in this report (FY 2021/22 to FY 2023/24) is 488, an increase of 4%.

-Although this increase cannot be attributed to one particular reason, a contributing factor may be the 2009 implementation of Title 16 of the California Code of Regulations, section 1399.514, requiring all licensees as a condition of renewal to disclose convictions of any violation of the law in California or any other state or country omitting traffic infractions under \$500 not involving alcohol, dangerous drugs, or controlled substances.
-Licensees are also required to disclose if they have been denied a license or disciplined by another licensing authority in California or any other state or country.
-Additionally, the 2011 implementation of Title 16 of the California Code of Regulations, section 1399.547, requiring all licensees engaged in providing medical services to notify each patient that the licensee is licensed and regulated by the Board, thus making consumers aware of the appropriate licensing and regulatory authority to contact regarding filing of a complaints or general information about a licensee may account for increase in complains received.
+Although this increase cannot be attributed to one particular reason, a contributing factor may be the 2009 implementation of CCR section 1399.514, requiring all licensees as a condition of renewal to disclose convictions of any violation of the law in California or any other state or country omitting traffic infractions under \$500 not involving alcohol, dangerous drugs, or controlled substances.
+Licensees are also required to disclose if they have been denied a license or disciplined by another licensing authority in California or any other state or federal government, or country.
+Additionally, the 2011 implementation of CCR section 1399.547, requiring all licensees engaged in providing medical services to notify each patient that the licensee is licensed and regulated by the Board, thus making consumers aware of the appropriate licensing and regulatory authority to contact regarding filing of a complaint or general information about a licensee may account for increase in complains received.